 And anyone can learn WordPress without knowing or learning to program.
 There are thousands of people who learned WordPress without learning how to code.
 Also, they are able to manage their living only by building WordPress websites.

 There are several patterns of learning WordPress such as front-end development, back-end development, theme development, plugin development, etc. Each learning curve has its own unique path.
 So you can pick a pattern that you are comfortable with.

 Also, there are various learning platforms that made it easy to digest.
 For example, Udemy, TreeHouse Linda, FreeCodeCamp, Youtube channels, and the list goes on.

 3. Documentation and community

-WordPress officially launched in 2003 and they have consistently built their documentation and resources.
+WordPress officially launched in 2003 and they have consistently built its documentation and resources.
 You’ll find most of the documentation at Codex & Developer Resources.

 And it has matured documentation that you can use to learn or solve a specific problem.

-Also, there are other WordPress documentations & forums that are not officially launched by WordPress but these are also reputed and trustworthy.
+Also, there are other WordPress documentation & forums that are not officially launched by WordPress but these are also reputed and trustworthy.
 For example WordPress Stack Exchange, and there are countless blogs that are only focused on WordPress, such as wpbeginner.

 So if you need any documentation or if you have any specific questions you can always reach out to any of the community and ask them.